 The Admissions Committee actively seeks to enhance the international representation of the MUA student body and therefore takes into account academic and scholastic differences that exist throughout the world.

-Taking the Medical College Admission Test (MCAT) is required for all applicants who are U.S. citizens, nationals, or permanent residents.
+However, for May and September 2022 taking the Medical College Admission Test (MCAT) is required for all applicants who are U.S. citizens, nationals, or permanent residents.

 In addition, the MCAT is recommended for all other applicants and specifically required from those students who meet any of the following three conditions: